 Why is unemployment so devastating to individuals and societies?

-- How does being unemployed affect individuals’ current choices and behaviors?
+- How does being unemployed affect individuals’ choices and behaviors?

 - In addition to present circumstances, does being unemployed affect future expectations and life prospects?